 We’ve all done it, to a degree.
 Some only briefly, while others develop a habit of sorts.
 What am I talking about?
 To commit the relationship sin of being controlling and obsessive toward your boyfriend or girlfriend.

 Perhaps this is the reason you now find yourself single (or will do soon if you don’t change.)

-This behaviour often begins to take shape around the short to mid-term stages of dating, right at the point where you find yourself most in-love and the “happiest I’ve ever been.”
+This behavior often begins to take shape around the short to mid-term stages of dating, right at the point where you find yourself most in-love and the “happiest I’ve ever been.”

 Losing Your Perspective

-It is quite probable that, at this point, your focus on the world got real narrow, and almost exclusively fixated on your (now possibly ex) partner.
+It is quite probable that, at this point, your focus on the world got narrower, and almost exclusively fixated on your (now possibly ex) partner.

-If I were a betting man, I’d wager that you soon developed unhealthy notions about your ex, and other people around you.
-And unfortunately, it’s quite likely you saw things that were not really there, almost as though your rational mind took frequent short breaks.
+If I were a betting man, I’d wager that you soon developed unhealthy notions about your ex and other people around you.
+And unfortunately, it’s quite likely you saw things that were not there, almost as though your rational mind took frequent short breaks.

 Maybe, maybe not.

 The point is, you are not coming from a stable place to judge because of the extremely narrow view you’ve adopted.